AStrangerGravity/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/Custom-Function-Node.md

 ![05](images/Custom-Function-Node-String-Output.png)

 ### Defining the Function via File
-When using `File` type, the shader function is not automatically gneerated. `File` type simply injects an include reference into the final generated shader and uses a function from inside of the referenced file.
+When using `File` type, the shader function is not automatically generated. `File` type simply injects an include reference into the final generated shader and uses a function from inside of the referenced file.
 The `Name` field must match the name of the function you are trying to call.
 The `Source` field contains a reference to the HLSL file that contains that function.

 ![06](images/Custom-Function-Node-File-wFunction.png)

 Using `File` type for the Custom Function node means that you need to format your functions properly by hand.
 One thing to note when creating custom functions for [Shader Graph](Shader-Graph.md) is the precision suffixes.
 The generated code appends a precision suffix to function names.
-Your include file function will need to also append your desired precision suffix (shown below with `float`), but your `Name` field **should not include the preicision suffix**.
+Your include file function will need to also append your desired precision suffix (shown below with `float`), but your `Name` field **should not include the precision suffix**.

 ![07](images/Custom-Function-Node-File-Function-01.png)